MattiaAlessi/DS_RAT_GHOST/README.md

 **G.H.O.S.T.** (Ghost Hidden Operator Stealth Tool) is a proof-of-concept Discord bot that provides remote access and control over a Windows machine via Discord messages.

+This project is a **modified and improved version** of the RAT demonstrated in [this](https://www.youtube.com/watch?v=7eaFEZnuh0I) YouTube tutorial

+I watched the video, followed the core idea, and added several enhancements such as:
+- Token loading from `.env`
+- Non-blocking PowerShell execution with timeout
+- Better error handling
+- Screenshot feature
+- File upload/download commands
+- Clean builder support

 **DISCLAIMER**
 This tool is intended **ONLY for educational purposes, security research, and authorized testing** on systems you own or have explicit written permission to access.
 Unauthorized use on any system is illegal in most jurisdictions (e.g., unauthorized access, computer fraud, privacy violations).